nickanderson/CFengine3-Style-Guide/source/index.rst

 ---------------------------
 Typically you indent 4 spaces, and never use tabs.
 Never let the length of a line exceed 80 characters.
-Unless there are cases where breaking the line would break the parsing of the code. (i.e. long shellcommands statements)
+Unless there are cases where breaking the line would break the parsing of the code. (i.e. long commands statements)

     ::